-- Inflammed, thrombosed hemorrhoids commonly cause sharp rectal pain, swelling, and a hard lump near your anus.
+- Inflamed, thrombosed hemorrhoids commonly cause sharp rectal pain, swelling, and a hard lump near your anus.

 4. Severe diarrhea.

-Severe diarrhea can be injurious to your rectum and anal canal lining.
+Severe diarrhea can be harmful to your rectum and anal canal lining.

 Diarrhea speeds up the passage of food, acid, bile, and digestive enzymes through the intestine.
-As diarrhea becomes severe or prolonged, painful inflammation of the anorectal is due to the passage of:
+As diarrhea becomes severe or prolonged, painful inflammation of the anal canal and the rectum is due to the passage of: